 - Specification Sheet: Spec sheets are the written instructions your manufacturer needs to put together your designs.
-These sheets provide detailed construction notes and measurements for each individual size offering.
+These sheets provide detailed construction notes and measurements for each size offered.
 They also include small samples of every fabric and trim needed for each particular design.
 Spec sheets communicate your requirements and expectations for each design.

 - Bill of Materials: Commonly referred to as a BOM, a bill of materials is where you expand upon the materials, fabrics, threads, and trims used in the design of your garment.
 A BOM will include the description, product code, placement guide, quantity requirements, fiber content, and colorways for each fabric and trim used.
 You will also include details about the labels and packaging used for each product.

 Tech packs are tedious for a reason.
 They make sure your production team has no confusion about how to put together your design.
 In addition, having clear-cut communication on how you want your garments to be constructed makes it easier to maintain quality control during the product development process.